 Students who wish to audit a graded credit class may do so under the following conditions:

-- Class attendance as an auditor shall be permitted only after students desiring to enroll in the class for credit toward a certificate or degree have had an opportunity to enroll.
+- Class attendance as an audit student shall be permitted only after students otherwise desiring to enroll in the class for credit toward a degree or certificate have had an opportunity to enroll.

 - Not all classes are eligible for audit.
-Class attendance as an auditor shall be permitted only after approval has been obtained from the instructor for courses that allow auditing.
+Class attendance as an audit student shall be permitted only after approval has been obtained from the instructor for courses that allow auditing.

 - The Audit Form (PDF) must be submitted to the Office of Admissions and Records on the Fremont campus or the Student Services Center on the Newark campus by the add deadline for the class (see the appropriate Academic Calendar).

 - No student auditing a class shall be permitted to change enrollment status in that class to receive credit.